jsteinbaeck/optiga-nbt-rpi-port/README.md

 ```

-Save the file (main.c) and execute the following command to compile the example.
+Save the above code snippet in `main.c` and execute the following command to compile the example.

 ```
 gcc main.c -l:liboptiga-nbt-rpi-port.a  -l:libhsw-apdu-protocol.a -l:libhsw-logger.a -l:libhsw-apdu.a -l:libhsw-protocol.a -l:libhsw-t1prime.a -l:libhsw-utils.a -l:libhsw-ndef.a -l:libhsw-crc.a -l:libhsw-ndef-bp.a -l:libhsw-apdu-nbt.a -l:libhsw-error.a -o main